glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 The equilibrium properties of the AR(1) random process are discussed in some detail in [Continuous State Markov Chain Equilibrium]({{ site.baseurl }}{% link _posts/2018-08-16-continuous_state_markov_chain_equilibrium.md %}).
-It is defined by the difference equation,
+AR(1) is defined by the difference equation,

 {% katex display %}
 X_{t} = \alpha X_{t-1} + \varepsilon_{t}\ \ \ \ \ (16),